your adventure in

 This course can satisfy both the university requirement for International Perspectives and the college requirement for a General Education elective (item 8) if the selection appears on both lists of approved courses.

-6. U.S. Diversity: 3 cr. from university approved list
+6. U.S. Cultures and Communities (formerly U.S. Diversity): 3 cr. from university approved list

-This course can satisfy both the university requirement for U.S. Diversity and the college requirement for a General Education elective (item 8) if the selection appears on both lists of approved courses.
+This course can satisfy both the university requirement for U.S. Cultures and Communities (formerly U.S. Diversity) and the college requirement for a General Education elective (item 8) if the selection appears on both lists of approved courses.

 7. Communications/Information Literacy